effelsberg/loveCodea/README.md

 Also copy the `Examples` folder from the Codea app.
 Examples are always a good idea.

+To extract files from the app locate it within iTunes, then use "Show in Finder" to get to the location of the app in a Finder window.
+Make a copy of the .ipa file and rename it to a zip file in order to unzip it easily.

 ### The stage

 The stage is a folder (usually with that name) that will be created to bring